Kaantha: Plot

+After an emotional discussion, Ayya states that they are both losers, revealing that there is more to the tape and that Kumari is actually innocent.
+Ayya commits suicide by shooting himself.
+Mahadevan goes home and listens to the tape to the end, realising that he had misunderstood the situation and that Kumari had genuinely loved Mahadevan.
+Shattered he bashes his head onto the mirror.
+But wakes up and returns to the studio to release the film as "Shaantha" as Ayya had wanted and making Kumari a recognised actress.

 Production

 Development

-In late-July 2023, Dulquer Salmaan was announced to join hands with Nila (2016) fame Selvamani Selvaraj in a period film set in the 1950s in Madras.
-The film was announced to jointly be produced by Rana Daggubati and Dulquer Salmaan under their Spirit Media and Wayfarer Films banners respectively.
+In late-July 2023, Dulquer Salmaan was announced to join hands with Selvamani Selvaraj in a period film set in the 1950s in Madras.
+The film was announced to jointly be produced by Rana Daggubati and Salmaan under their Spirit Media and Wayfarer Films banners respectively.
 Apart from Salmaan, the film stars Samuthirakani and Bhagyashri Borse in other prominent roles, while also marking the latter's Tamil debut.
-The technial team consists of Spanish cinematographer Dani Sanchez-Lopez who earlier worked in Mahanati (2018), editor Llewellyn Anthony Gonsalvez and the background score is composed by Jakes Bejoy while the songs have been composed by Jhanu Chanthar.
+The technical team consists of Spanish cinematographer Dani Sanchez-Lopez who earlier worked in Mahanati (2018), editor Llewellyn Anthony Gonsalvez and the background score is composed by Jakes Bejoy while the songs have been composed by Jhanu Chanthar.

 Filming

 Production began on 9 August 2024 at Rama Naidu Studios in Hyderabad with the inaugural clap given by Venkatesh Daggubati.

 Marketing

-The film announcement was made by Rana Daggubati by sharing a first-look poster coinciding with Dulquer Salmaan's birth anniversary in 2023.
+The film announcement was made by Rana Daggubati by sharing a first-look poster coinciding with Dulquer Salmaan's birthday in 2023.
 Coinciding Salmaan's 13-years in the film industry, a character-reveal first-look poster was released.
 On Valentines Day of 2025, the lead actress, Bhagyashri Borse's poster was released.
 On 26 April 2025, coinciding Samuthirakani's birthday, a similar character-reveal poster of him, playing the role as Ayya was released.
 Coinciding Salmaan's birth anniversary in 2025, the teaser was released to garner positive reviews.
 Through the teaser, Salmaan was revealed to play the role of an actor Chandran in the film.
 The trailer was released on 6 November 2025.